 UK Stamp Duty

-Stamp duty is a tax paid to Her Majesty's Revenue and Customs (HMRC) on the transfer of ownership of property and shares in the UK and the current stamp duty rates are shown below.
+Stamp Duty is a tax paid to Her Majesty's Revenue and Customs (HMRC) on the transfer of ownership of property and shares in the UK.
+Below are tables showing the current stamp duty rates applicable.

-For houses the tax is called Stamp Duty Land Tax (SDLT) the transfer of shares are subject to Stamp Duty or to Stamp Duty Reserve Tax (SDRT) depending on the type of transaction that's taken place.
+For houses, the tax is called Stamp Duty Land Tax (SDLT).
+The transfer of shares is subject to Stamp Duty or Stamp Duty Reserve Tax (SDRT) depending on the type of transaction that's taken place.

-The current system was introduced in 2003 as a % of the total sale of the property but also means that solicitors complete all the necessary paperwork and sign a land transaction return form with the purchase details within it.
+The current system started in 2003 as a % of the total sale of the property.
+Solicitors complete all the necessary paperwork and sign a land transaction return form with the purchase details within it.
 It was meant to stop people selling a house for much less than it was worth and then charging a lot for fixtures and fittings to avoid going into the next tax band.

 Stamp Duty Land Tax Rates - Residential